-If you love my chicken broccoli casserole recipe, you have to make this cream of broccoli soup.
+If you love my chicken broccoli casserole recipe, you must make this cream of broccoli soup with cheese.
 This easy Crock Pot method allows you to walk away and get more done in your day.
-Once it’s finished, serve with a slice of homemade artisan bread and a garnish of cheddar cheese—I warn you, you’ll probably have seconds!
+Once it’s finished, serve with a slice of homemade no-knead artisan bread and a garnish of cheddar cheese—I warn you, you’ll probably have seconds!

 - Frugal – Saving money on groceries is one of the few areas I can really cut back on without sacrificing flavor, health, or taste.
 Being able to stretch a few dollars is important to most folk, and if you’re like me, I need recipes like bean and ham soup, old-fashioned beef stew, homemade tomato soup, and this cream of broccoli soup that are quick to make, easy, frugal, and taste like they belong in the blue ribbon winners circle at a county fair.